vikchupak/DevOps/Linux/ShellScripting/index.md

-# How to excecute shell scripts
+# About $PATH env variable

-`$PATH` env variable contains a colon-separated list of directories that the shell searches for commands that do not contain a slash in their name **(commands with slashes are interpreted as file names to execute, and the shell attempts to execute the files directly)**.
+`$PATH` env variable contains a colon-separated list of directories that the shell searches for commands that do not contain a slash in their name **(commands with slashes are interpreted as file names to execute, and the shell attempts to execute the files directly, like `./script.sh`)**.

 # Can bash script file be excecuted without extension?